Four Tips on Buying Your First RV

 Often the new lower-priced RVs need after-market suspension and safety mechanisms added to make the driving experience acceptable and safe.
 If you're out shopping for new RVs, remember, when the glamour of the new RVs begins to overwhelm you, think of "value for the dollar" and remember these two tips:

 - Ignore the glitter of brand-new interiors.
 Check the wall and cabinet construction on the inside.

 - Ask about the quality of the insulation, type of suspension, roofing, braking system, engine, transmission, and other outside details.

 Get to Know the Lifestyle

-The best way to build confidence in this new lifestyle is to jump in the RV and roll down to the nearest driving school.
+The best way to build confidence in this new lifestyle, particularly if you're retired, is to jump in the RV and roll down to the nearest driving school.
 There are driving schools offered by RV clubs and private driving schools that come to your location.
-If you're a woman traveler, the RVing Women’s organization offers a driving school in October this year in Oklahoma to coincide with their national rally.
-They offer a forum, rallies, caravanning opportunities, and many activities nationwide.
+If you're a woman traveler, the RVing Women’s organization offers a driving school.
+They also have a forum, rallies, caravanning opportunities, and many activities nationwide.

 Getting involved with other travelers is another great way to find out about the lifestyle.
 There are rallies, RV shows, group get-togethers, and festivals in every state.
-The Good Sam Club has something on their schedule every week.
+The Good Sam Club has something on its schedule every week.
 Find the great destinations recommended by other travelers at RV Lifestyle Experts.com.
-Volunteer to be docents or camp hosts at any of the National, State and County parks, this includes beach properties.
+Volunteer to be docents or camp hosts at any of the national, state and county parks, including beach properties.